-The Westgate maypole spends most of the year in three parts in the Hutchinsons’ garage.
-Technically the garage belongs to both of them, but Janet rarely sets foot in it - it’s Robert’s realm.
-In the spring, the cardboard box containing the three long green poles and the coloured ribbons is at the top of the pile in the back left corner of the room, but every summer Robert rearranges the garage to access the garden tools, and then again at Christmas to get to the box of decorations.
-So, by the end of the year, the maypole is buried deep under lawnmower parts and artificial Christmas trees and old jam jars filled with batteries and screws.
+The Westgate maypole spends most of the year in the Hanwells’ garage.
+Though technically the garage belongs to both of them, Janet rarely sets foot in it – it’s Robert’s domain.
+Every summer Robert rearranges the contents of the garage to access his garden tools, and then again at Christmas to get to the box of decorations.
+So, by spring, the maypole is buried deep under lawnmower parts and old chairs and artificial christmas trees and old jam jars filled with batteries and screws.

-But every object has its time, and towards the end of April Janet is allowed into the garage to rummage and make a mess and drag out the old maypole box.
-It’s all still there, just as it was last year: the three metal parts and the eight coloured ribbons, wrapped around each other for safekeeping.
-There are two red, two blue, two yellow and two green, and they each have a thick metal hook at one end for connecting to the maypole.
-These ribbons are fairly new: Janet bought them only three years ago, to replace the old ones that were starting to fray.
+But every object has its time.
+Towards the end of April, Janet is allowed into the garage to rummage and make a mess and drag out the old maypole box.
+It’s all still there, just as it was last year: the three metal poles and the eight coloured ribbons, wrapped around each other for safekeeping.
+There are two red, two blue, two green and two yellow, and they each have a large hook at one end for connecting to the top of the pole.
+These ribbons are fairly new: Janet bought them three years ago, to replace the old ones that were starting to fray.

 Early in the morning of the first of May, Janet places the maypole box (along with the bells and sashes for the little dancers) in the back of the Ford Fiesta, and drives the half-mile to Westgate Green.
 Already the green is busy.
 Local vendors have set up stalls around the edges, and the scout group is assembling its tea and cake stand.
 Badges will be earned.
-The central gazebo will house the musical acts - this year it's the Westgate Ukulele Ensemble, a youth choir from St. Just’s, and the Morris dancers as usual.
-Everyone waves and shouts ‘good morning!’ to Janet as she arrives, stumbling across the grass with the box in her hands and her car keys in her mouth.
+The central gazebo will house the musical acts - this year the Westgate Banjo Ensemble, a barbershop quartet called the Four Tenners, a youth choir from St. Just’s, and the Morris dancers as usual.
+Everyone waves and shouts ‘Good morning Mrs Hanwell!’ to Janet as she arrives, stumbling across the grass with the box in her hands and her car keys in her mouth.
 She finally sets it down in the middle of the green, just in front of the gazebo.
-There, she kneels down and digs around in the grass for the elusive maypole hole.
+There, she kneels down and runs her hands through the grass, searching.
 The last twelve months have seen heavy rains and summer drought, shifting the soil, but she doesn’t have to scratch for long before she finds it.
-Many years’ practice: a little metal tube set into the ground, almost lost under the grass.
+Many years’ practice: a little metal tube set into the ground, almost lost under the grass, but still there.

 For a few hours the maypole waits patiently for the fair to get underway.
-The people of Westgate descend on the green and mill about between the stalls, paying little attention to it.
-The ukulele ensemble finishes 'Amazing Grace' and the crowds swell; the maypole’s time has come.
+The people of Westgate descend on the green and mill about between the stalls, paying it little attention.
+The barbershop quartet finish their set of golden oldies and the crowd swells; the maypole’s time has come.
 Here is Janet with her four boys and four girls, dressed in white shirts with bells around their ankles, and red and black sashes.
-Peter Belfry, one of Westgate’s oldest residents, stands by with his accordion.
+Peter Belfry, who some say is the oldest man in Westgate, stands by with his accordion.
 He wears a large black hat like a pirate’s.

 The crowd forms a ring around the maypole as the children walk in, fidgeting in their costumes.
 Janet, whispering and gesturing from the sidelines, directs them into place.
 Then Peter Belfry begins, and the children dance clockwise around the pole.
 The accordion playing is messy - the tune half-remembered and half-forgotten - but the passion is not lost.